DFE/MONK/doc/source/contributing.rst

     >>> exit()

 If it worked, then you already have Python and are ready to go.
-If not, you might find information on how to get it on `the Python website`_.
+If not, you might be able to install it via your system's packet manager or find information on how to get it on `the Python website`_.

 Another requirement is the version control system used for :term:`MONK`.
 It is called **git** and you can find a lot of information about it in the